haggismcbean/haggismcbean.github.io/_posts/2022-06-05-how-to-generate-a-world.md

 <img src="/images/warmup-froggypractice.png" height="100" />
 > Various frogs of different types

+Auilix, the pixel artist (follow them [here](https://twitter.com/auilix)), started off the week getting into pixel art.
+Drawing on a small top-down scale with a limited palette is more puzzle working and problem solving than illustration usually is, so warm ups are necessary.
+Saultoon's excellent [channel](https://www.youtube.com/c/saultoons) and [Septembit challenge](https://twitter.com/septembit) were a perfect jumping-off point and check out these 16 x 16 frogs as a bonus.

-The pixel artist has taken a look at the ideas I had for the new biomes and after having some fun drawing froggies, has started work on the designs.
-One interesting thing that came out of this process is we've decided to go with rectangular tiles instead of square ones.
-A vertical rectangle shape is more 'human' shaped than a square, and I think it makes the sprites seem more mature and less potato shaped.
+After some design exploration and palette building, we decided to go with a rectangular 16 x 24 pixel tile over the 16 x 16 tiles we used in the alpha for Settle Gliese.
+A vertical rectangle shape is more ‘human’ shaped than a square, and I think it makes the sprites seem more mature and less potato shaped.

 <img src="/images/pixelexperiments1a.png" width="100%" />
 > Potato people and square objects